ridiculousfish/libdivide/README.txt

+libdivide is a "library" for optimizing integer division.
+See http://libdivide.com for more information on libdivide.

 This is summary of how to use libdivide's testing tools to develop on libdivide itself.
-See http://libdivide.com for more information on libdivide.

 libdivide proper consists of a single header file, libdivide.h, which compiles as both C and C++.